Q: What power supply should I use with Jetson Nano Developer Kit?

 Q: Is hardware acceleration enabled in ffmpeg?

-A: We have enabled hardware decoding.
+We have enabled hardware decoding.
 Please check development guide.
-Enabling hardware encoding is underway.
+Hardware encoding is not supported.

 You may also check the community contribution GitHub - jocover/jetson-ffmpeg: ffmpeg support on jetson nano